Ellis Genge: England regular starter (2020–)

 Genge scored the winning try against Scotland during the 2020 Six Nations Championship.
 After the delay caused by the COVID Pandemic lockdown he came off the bench in the final round of the competition as England beat Italy to win the tournament.
 Genge started for England as they defeated France in extra time to win the Autumn Nations Cup.
 In July 2021 Genge scored a try against Canada.

 Genge was included in the squad for the 2022 tour of Australia and scored a try in the first test match, which England lost 30–28.
 He was prominent during the second test victory in Brisbane and then started again in the decisive final match as England defeated Australia at Sydney Cricket Ground to win the series.

 On 21 November 2022, Genge was named in World Rugby's team of the year as the best loosehead prop.

 British & Irish Lions Tour (2025)

 On 8 May 2025, Genge was included in the British & Irish Lions tour of Australia.

 Personal life

 Genge is mixed race.
 His father is White British and his maternal grandfather is African American.
 He has stated that he has Welsh family.

 He has developmental coordination disorder (dyspraxia).

 In September 2020, Genge became a father to his first child, a son.

-Genge's scrummaging has benefited from the tutelage of veteran internationals Marcos Ayerza and Dan Cole.
-He is known for his very powerful ball-carrying skills, aggression and work-rate.
+Genge's scrummaging has benefited from the guidance of veteran internationals Marcos Ayerza and Dan Cole.
+He is noted for his ball-carrying ability, physicality and high work-rate.